Lenoftawa/RP/ETH-only LEB8s RPIP.md

 ## Motivation

-Rocket Pool has been experiencing a decline in minipools, primarily due to RPL's volatility and the requirement for a 10% RPL collateral to receive rewards and create new minipools.
+Rocket Pool has been experiencing a decline in the number of minipools, Node Operators and staked RPL.
+This is believed to be due to RPL's decline in value relative to ETH and the requirement for RPL collateral, which is 10% of the current value of borrowed ETH.
+Without this collateral, Node Operators find that they no longer receive rewards and cannot create new minipools.
 Additionally, Lido's forthcoming CSM offers higher APR without needing to stake an additional token, potentially drawing Node Operators away from Rocket Pool.
 Given the extended timeline for Rocket Pool's Saturn 1 and 2 updates, there is a risk of losing Node Operators to Lido CSM during this interim period.

 To maintain competitiveness, it is crucial to consider some form of interim measure that loosens the RPL staking requirement.